 As we approach the end of the year, many firms are moving deep into the planning and budgeting process for next year.
 So, I thought this would be a great time to reflect on year-to-date performance and look forward to the opportunities of next year.

-Earlier this year, I had the fantastic opportunity to be part of an Appreciative Inquiry (AI) work group led by Ed Jacobson, Ph.D. (www.edwardjacobson.com).
+Earlier this year, I had the fantastic opportunity to be part of an Appreciative Inquiry (AI) workgroup led by Ed Jacobson, Ph.D. (www.edwardjacobson.com).
 The work in the group had a profound impact on how I look at my personal life.
 AI has also changed how I think professional services firms should look at marketing and business planning.
-If you are not familiar with Appreciative Inquiry, it is a development approach which focuses on increasing what an organization/individual does well rather than on eliminating what one does badly.
+If you are not familiar with Appreciative Inquiry, it is a development approach that focuses on increasing what an organization/individual does well rather than on eliminating what one does badly.
 (A tip of the hat to Ed for the AI insights)

 Schedule time to think about these important questions.
 As you look backward, ask yourself:

 - What are we excited about for the new year?

 - Now, look forward, visualize the organization’s success and ask:

 - What have we learned from the bright spots or missed opportunity?